 The Scotch Bonnet origin story is an interesting one.
 According to historians, this chili can be traced back to the lowland jungles of the western Amazon basin [source].
 It was here that the Taíno people first discovered the spicy pepper.

 Later, in the 15th century, an enemy tribe forced the Taíno to migrate.
-They eventually arrived in the West Indies, but not without their Scotch Bonnets.
+They eventually arrived in Jamaica, but not without their Scotch Bonnets.

 Today, the Scotch Bonnet remains a staple of Caribbean cooking.
 Because the chili pepper has a sweet and tropical taste, it’s traditionally used to make pepper sauce.
 This popular condiment is used on everything from chicken to casserole.